 When someone pays a stranger to watch their children, GDP goes up.
 When a mother watches her own children, nothing happens.
 The work is the same.
 The only difference is whether money changed hands.
 And if money didn't change hands, it wasn't real.
 It didn't count.

-The entire value of the world's ecosystems — the forests that filter our air, the wetlands that clean our water, the pollinators that make food possible — adds up to somewhere between thirty-three and fifty-four trillion dollars annually, as estimated in a landmark Nature study by Robert Costanza and colleagues.6 Roughly twice global GDP.
+The entire value of the world's ecosystems -- the forests that filter our air, the wetlands that clean our water, the pollinators that make food possible -- adds up to an estimated average of thirty-three trillion dollars annually -- within a range of sixteen to fifty-four trillion -- as estimated in a landmark Nature study by Robert Costanza and colleagues.6 Roughly twice global GDP in the late 1990s.
 The Number that tells us how we're doing ignores half of everything keeping us alive.

 This isn't a revelation, babe.
 This isn't news.